jwonders/ax-accumulo/README.md

 Asynchronous extensions to Accumulo

-The ax-accumulo project wraps existing Accumulo APIs for asynchronous execution in background threads.
+The ax-accumulo project provides an asynchronous programming model in front of existing public Accumulo APIs.
 It relies heavily on Java 8 `CompletionStage` and `CompletableFuture` to communicate results to the original caller and allow for composition of dependent actions.
+It aims to align with the Java 9 `Flow` contracts when asynchronous streams are involved to simplify bridging with reactive stream libraries.

 ## Why

-There are a number of problems that benefit from highly concurrent multi-step operations across multiple Accumulo rows.
+There are a number of problems that can benefit from highly concurrent multi-step operations across multiple Accumulo rows.
 Throughput is essential, but minimizing end-to-end latency is an important secondary goal.

 Accumulo is fundamentally capable of achieving very good performance for this type of problem.
 However, it can be cumbersome to implement a